Foyin/ArduinoProjects/rangeBuzzer/readme.md

 For Linux users you need to give the arduino permission to access your computers port.

-If you run Arduino IDE on Ubuntu, most possibly you cannot upload to Arduino board, caused by the error of:
+If you run Arduino IDE on Ubuntu, most possibly you cannot upload to Arduino board, caused by the error:

-avrdude: ser_open(): can't open device "/dev/ttyACM0": Permission denied ioctl("TIOCMGET"): Inappropriate ioctl for device
+`avrdude: ser_open(): can't open device "/dev/ttyACM0": Permission denied ioctl("TIOCMGET"): Inappropriate ioctl for device`

 To fix it, enter the command:
 sudo usermod -a -G dialout <username>